nolanmaier/SMART-3seq-HT/README.md

 # SMART-3seq-HT
-Scripts to analyze SMART-3seq-HT sequencing reads
+This repository contains scripts to demultiplex and analyze SMART-3seq-HT sequencing reads.

-Read Processing Pipeline
+### Quick-Start Guide (TL:DR version)
+1. clone this repo to your folder: `git clone https://github.com/nolanmaier/SMART-3seq-HT`
+2. make a sample demultiplexing *.csv* file and upload it to your folder
+3. run the wrapper script using slurm: `sbatch SMART-3seq-HT/smart3seq_wrapper.sh -i path/to/input_fastq_dir -o path/to/output_dir -t sample_demultiplexing.csv`

+### Requirements
+This repository is designed and tested for use on the Harvard Medical School [O2 computing cluster](https://harvardmed.atlassian.net/wiki/spaces/O2/overview).

+As written, it minimally requires a [SLURM](https://slurm.schedmd.com/documentation.html) job scheduler and a [BioGrids](https://biogrids.org/) software stack available as a module.

+Additionally, the

+### Inputs
+The pipeline takes as input three

+### Sample Demultiplexing CSV
-Make a sample decoding .csv file containing all samples and their associated oligo-dT and TSO barcodes.
+The pipeline requires a comma separated file containing all samples and their associated oligo-dT and TSO barcodes.
+Reference the example in the repository.
+I have not yet found a good way to generate this *.csv* file programatically.
+So I just do it by hand. 😓

-The minimum columns required are: dT_Index, TSO_Index, TSO_Offset, TSO_Sequence (the column names must match exactly).
-Reference the example below.
+The minimum columns required are: **dT_Index**, **TSO_Index**, **TSO_Offset**, **TSO_Sequence** (the column names must match exactly).

-I usually include extra columns that describe the samples so that I can use this same .csv file during data analysis to decode the samples into treatments and controls.
-Using commas within fields in your .csv, such as the sample names ,will cause problems unless you add double quotes e.g.:	✅ "3,4-hexanediol"	❌ 3,4-hexanediol
+I usually include extra columns (that are not parsed by the pipeline) describing the samples (i.e treatment names, treatment concentrations, etc) so that I can use this same *.csv* file during data analysis to decode the samples into treatments and controls.
+It is important to **NOT** use commas within fields in your *.csv* or the *.csv* will not be read correctly.
+If you must use commas (such as for sample names) enclose the entire field in double quotes e.g.:	✅ "3,4-hexanediol"	❌ 3,4-hexanediol.

-I have not yet found a good way to generate this .csv file programatically.
-So I just do it by hand. 😓 NM011_sampledecode.csv
+NM011_sampledecode.csv
 Login to the HMS O2 HPC cluster if have not already (this is different from the transfer server we used above) I like to use the OpenOnDemand portal: https://o2portal.rc.hms.harvard.edu/